 In a Sales Receipt, you'll be offered three types of payment receipt.
 Please select the type needed by clicking into the field.

-Create a new Sales Receipt in Sales - Sales Receipts - green button - new Sales Receipt
+Create a new Sales Receipt in Sales - More - Sales Receipts - New Sales Receipt

 Record of Sales